ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 The comobox component minimum width is three times the component height. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

-#### Menu Height
+#### Dropdown Height

-The menu height should be enough to display five to seven menu items before overflowing with a vertical scrollbar (not pictured).
+The dropdown height should be enough to display five to seven list items before overflowing with a vertical scrollbar (not pictured).

 #### Overflow Text